The Arrival of Helene

 The Days After Helene

-“There was a sense of community that was not as strong before; neighbors learned each other’s names and spent time sharing what little tidbits of news that we might have learned that day,” Powell added.
+“There was a sense of community that was not as strong before.
+Neighbors learned each other’s names and spent time sharing what little tidbits of news that we might have learned that day,” Powell added.
 “When you left your house, you put a little note on your door to let friends who might stop by know that you were safe and had gone out in search of water or food.
 People came together to cook what food they had in their refrigerators and cabinets on grills and over the fire.
 Even when you were stuck in traffic that was slow-moving due to no stoplights, people rolled down their windows and conversed with strangers.”

 Lessons Learned